Big Sean Debuts On ‘SNL’ With ‘Sunday Morning Jetpack’ Song Performance From Upcoming ‘I Decided’ Album

 — katherine (@darkskypurpose) January 21, 2017

 Many fans of the hip-hop genre consider Big Sean among the best in the business today along with other top stars such as Kendrick Lamar, J. Cole, Drake, and Chance the Rapper.
 He won “Best Male Hip Hop Artist” and “Best New Artist” at the 2012 BET Awards.
 He’s been nominated for at least three Grammy Awards so far in his career, with the latest coming for his appearance on Justin Bieber’s album Purpose.
 Previously, he was up for his song “One Man Can Change The World” which also featured mentor Kanye West and singer John Legend.
 Back in 2013, it was for the G.O.O.D.
-Music collaboration track “Mercy,” featuring Kanye, Pusha T, and 2 Chainz.
+Music collaboration track “Mercy,” featuring Kanye, Pusha-T, and 2 Chainz.
 Sean’s yet to capture a Grammy just yet.

 For the 28-year-old Detroit rapper, I Decided will make for his fourth studio album.
 He debuted in 2011 with Finally Famous and followed that with 2013’s Hall of Fame.
 Most recently, he dropped Dark Sky Paradise in 2015.
 It seems he’s on pace for a new studio release every two years based on his work so far and his fans certainly aren’t complaining.
 Not only that, he’s been a prominently featured guest on all sorts of collaborations including teaming up with Kendrick Lamar on “Holy Key” for DJ Khaled’s hit album Major Key.